SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/en_Rain World.md

 ### Filler
 Randomization adds the following _filler items_ to the pool:
 - (UNIMPLEMENTED) A Passage token (for fast travel) for each Passage
-- (UNIMPLEMENTED) Several physical objects, such as rocks, spears, grenades, singularity bombs, vulture masks, white (non-unique) pearls, and batflies.
+- Several physical objects, such as rocks, spears, grenades, singularity bombs, vulture masks, white (non-unique) pearls, and batflies.
 - (UNIMPLEMENTED) Direct increase to food
 - (UNIMPLEMENTED) Direct increase to karma